Affiliate links on Android Authority may earn us a commission. Learn more.

 Snapdragon SoC guide: All of Qualcomm's smartphone processors explained

 Qualcomm’s Snapdragon processors are among the most ubiquitous SoCs in the Android smartphone space.
-Samsung uses Snapdragon for its Galaxy S line in various markets, and it also powers devices from Xiaomi, OnePlus, and essentially every manufacturer making flagship phones that doesn’t also make its own silicon.
-There’s a high chance that you’re reading this on a device using a Qualcomm Snapdragon processor right now.
+Samsung uses Snapdragon for its Galaxy S line in various markets, but these chips also power the vast majority of flagship Android phones on the market.
+There’s a good chance that you’re reading this on a device using a Qualcomm Snapdragon processor right now.

 Snapdragon chips aren’t just found in expensive flagship smartphones though.
 There’s a whole portfolio of processors built for handsets at various price points.
 Performance and features differ a fair bit between these models, so let’s break down how the company’s latest SoCs compare and what capabilities you should expect.